jonathan-scholbach/jargon/README.md

 pip install -r requirements.txt
 ```

 If you do not have `git` installed and do not want to install it, just download the directory from https://github.com/jonathan-scolbach/jargon and proceed from the second line.
+If you do not have `virtualenv` installed and do not want to install it, you can skip the third line.
+This will install the requirements globally on your machine.

 # Create Custom Vocabulary